ibbles/LearningUnreal/Translucency.md

 Translucency means that a material is partially transparent, it has a non-binary opacity.
 It can also have a refraction index, meaning that it distorts the direction of light passing through it.
-Challenging to to in real time.
+Challenging to do in real time.
 Hardware [[Ray Tracing]] helps in the high quality / low frame rate use-cases.
 Unreal Engine has many variants.